 What you will see local people wearing will depend on where you are in Turkey.
-In coastal areas, most people favour western style dress, whereas inland people tend to dress a bit more conservatively.
-In big cities, you will see people wearing everything from jeans and t-shirts to the full Islamic burqa.
+In coastal resort areas of Turkey, most people favour western-style dress, whereas inland people tend to dress a bit more conservatively.
+In big cities, people wear everything from jeans and t-shirts to the full Islamic burqa.

 What should women wear when visiting Turkey?